pavsaund/pavsaund.com/site/content/post/2022-02-23-dynamic-breadcrumbs-and-routes-with-react-router.md

 matchPath({path: 'zero', end: false, },location.pathname); // returns null
 matchPath({path: '/sub/zero', end: false, },location.pathname); // returns match
 ```
 OK!
 Now we're getting somewhere.
 It's not enough to match against the path pattern itself, you also need to match with the parent pathname.
-So let's add the parent path into the mix, shall we?
+So let's add the parent path into the mix.

 ```ts